 A house with subsidence can suffer on the housing market.
 In some cases, subsidence can cause a property to sell for around 80% of it’s value.
 That's not good, and it’s also assuming that estate agents will want to market a property that has the problem.

-The other option is a we buy any house organisation.
-There are companies that specialize in buying properties for cash.
+The other option is a simple, certain, convenient house sale.
+There are companies that specialise in buying properties for cash.
 However, while it may be an option (and that's all you really want) the price they will offer could be significantly lower than you expect.
 But then again, it may not.
 If in doubt, get your house valued.

 It’s important to be honest and open with potential buyers.
 While this may result in a reduced offer or no sale, it prevents you from getting into trouble in the future.